How can I avoid toilet clogs?

 How Long Does a Furnace Last?

-The total lifespan of your furnace will be dependent on the brand, model, daily usage patterns, and the surrounding climate.
+The total lifespan of your furnace will be dependent on the brand, model, daily usage patterns, the surrounding climate, and how well the system is maintained.
 In addition, the lifespan of your furnace will vary based on the type of fuel that is utilized to heat your home.
-An electric furnace features a lifespan between 20 - 30 years.
-On the other hand, gas furnaces are able to operate between 15 - 20 years.
 If you have access to the gas supply system in your area, a gas furnace is an excellent choice since it will cost less to operate when compared to electric models.
-In contrast, electric furnaces will feature a lower upfront and installation price.
 Our team provides emergency furnace repair, tune-up, and installation services in Virginia.
-Call us by phone at (703) 574-0739 to receive help choosing a new furnace.
+Call us at (703) 574-0739 to receive help choosing a new furnace.

 Why Is My Furnace Blowing Cold Air?